fps/asciichanges/README.md

 </pre>Key: Value</pre>

-The following properties can be used:
+The following properties can be used (for example - it is unclear yet, if it is in the scope of the language definition to restrict or control these further):

 * <code>Tempo</code>: The tempo of the song in beats per minute (bpm).
 * <code>Time</code>: The time signature.